If you’ve ever wanted to learn to make a circle skirt, this full circle skirt sewing pattern is going to be a game-changer.

-There are few things as versatile as a a basic circle skirt.
-It’s timeless, feminine, flirty, and versatile all at the same time.
+There are few things as versatile as basic circle skirts.
+They are timeless, feminine, flirty, and versatile all at the same time.
 What other piece in your closet has that kind of impact?

-Cut a basic circle skirt pattern long and you instantly have a glam, ultra-comfortable maxi skirt that makes you feel like a princess every time you turn around.
-Cut it short and you immediately have a flirty, sexy little skirt perfect for your next holiday party.
-Right now I’m loving the look of a short circle skirt with tights and heeled boots.
+Cut a full circle skirt pattern long and you instantly have a glam, ultra-comfortable maxi skirt that makes you feel like a princess every time you turn around.
+Cut the length of the skirt short and you immediately have a flirty, sexy little skirt perfect for your next holiday party.
+Its the ultimate party skirt, with maximum twirlability Right now I’m loving the look of a short circle skirt with tights and heeled boots.
 It’s easy to style, creates the illusion of a smaller waist, and lengthens your legs all at the same time.
 From a stylist perspective, it’s the perfect body-flattering piece!

-But the absolute best part about the trusty circle skirt is just how easy it is to make.
+But the absolute best part about this full perfect circle skirt pattern is just how easy it is to make.
 You can whip out a circle skirt in less time than it takes you to find a matching pair of shoes in your closet…. depending on how messy your house is.
 Or maybe that’s just me…..

-Today I’m so excited to walk you through exactly how to make a circle skirt in whatever fabric you choose.
+Today I’m so excited to walk you through a step by step tutorial on exactly how to make a circle skirt in whatever fabric choice you choose.
 For today, I’ll be using a buttery faux suede since I love the texture and unexpected drape of the thicker fabric.
 I’ve been absolutely loving all the suede miniskirts of the season and thought a circle skirt would give a flirty silhouette to one of this seasons biggest trends.

 This project works great in whatever fabric you like but if you are using a sheer fabric, be sure to cut a lining piece of fabric as well.

-In all honesty this may be the easiest skirt to create.
+In all honesty this may be the easiest type of skirt to create.
 I’ve even created a totally FREE simple printable pattern for you to make the process that much easier!

-My supply lists are shoppable for your conveinece!
-Just clikc any link below to get everything you need tocomplete this project without adding extra errands to your day.
+My supply lists are shoppable for your conveniece!
+Just click any link below to get everything you need to complete this project without adding extra errands that add a lot of time to your day.

 - The FREE Printable Pattern (Fill out the form above or at the bottom of this page to recieve your printable copy.